xuankimtran/docs-1/pages/katalon-analytics/docs/create-test-suite.md

 > Notice:
 >
-> * The **TestOps** folder is a default system folder generated to store the test suite you have created on TestOps.
+> * The **TestOps** folder is a default system folder generated to store the test suite you have created in TestOps.
 >
-> * Katalon TestOps only recognizes this **TestOps** folder in the system.
+> * Katalon TestOps has a refresh feature where you can sync the latest version from your Git repos to TestOps by clicking **Refresh**.
+To ensure the default system **TestOps** folder unaffected by this feature, Katalon TestOps ignores any other folder named **TestOps** in your Git repos.
 Therefore, do not use the same name when you create test suites in other platforms (Katalon Studio and script repositories).
+By doing so, you can avoid losing data if you use the refresh feature.

 ## Execute a Test Suite